NoteDance/Note/README.md

 # Introduction:
-Note is a system for deep learning and reinforcement learning.
+Note is a system for deep learning and reinforcement learning.It makes easier to create and train neural network for you.It makes easier to speed up training neural network with multithreading.

 # Deep Learning: